k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How to deploy Angular UI and Flask Server Locally.md

 sudo python3 flask_server.py
 ```

 With the back end running, the front end UI will be able to send test execution requests to it.
 The backend scripts will still rely on values from the config.env file, so those will need to be tweaked depending on what is required (i.e. including a Grafana API key, the URL to Grafana installation, etc).
+To read more about the Config.env file and the parameters it accepts, refer to the section titled [Using config.env to pass parameters to create_stack_dash.py](How to use k8 test engine using create_stack_dash.py.md)